 Studio Cast, 1976 (MCA, 2CDs) (4 / 5) This final collaboration (to date) of composer Andrew Lloyd Webber and lyricist Tim Rice is also the last really good musical theater piece to come from ALW’s pen.
 Evita is based on the life of Argentinean dictator Juan Peron’s wife, Eva Peron, who was idolized by the nation and perhaps was as powerful as her husband.
 The score is bursting with scintillating melodies and exciting rhythms, written in a modified rock idiom.
 Although that idiom is historically inaccurate for a musical in which the action takes place between 1936 and 1952, and literal-minded listeners may balk at the anachronism, the songs are wonderfully enjoyable in their own right.
 There’s also a piquant Latin tinge to some of the tunes.
-Singing the tour-de-force role of Evita, Julie Covington is very much in the rock mode, but her performance is dynamic, committed, and highly theatrical.
+Singing the tour-de-force role of Evita, Julie Covington is very much in the rock mode — as one listener amusingly but accurately put it, “she tends to sound like Patti Smith” — but her performance is dynamic, committed, and highly theatrical.
 As Che, a character based on Che Guevara, C. T. (later Colm) Wilkinson is terrific.
 Paul Jones sounds too young, too attractive, and too straightforward for the role of Juan Peron, but Tony Christie as Magaldi and Barbara Dickson as Peron’s mistress contribute vivid, well-sung cameos.
 Among the recording’s best tracks are Covington’s soulful delivery of the gorgeous “Don’t Cry for Me Argentina” and her full-throttle belting of “Buenos Aires”; the caustic “Waltz for Eva and Che”; Dickson’s lovely, plaintive rendition of “Another Suitcase in Another Hall”; and the haunting “High Flying Adored,” another great Eva-Che duet.
 Throughout the recording, the London Philharmonic sounds magnificent as conducted by Anthony Bowles.
 When the full orchestra really lets loose for the first time in “Requiem for Evita,” the torrent of sound is worthy of what was, by many accounts, the funeral of the century. — Michael Portantiere

 Original London Cast, 1978 (EMI) (2 / 5) Elaine Paige has one of the greatest musical theater voices ever, but much of her performance on this cast album of the world premiere stage production of Evita is disappointing.
 It almost sounds as if she’s holding back at times so as not to blow out her voice.
 To give only one example: When she reaches the high-lying bridge of “Buenos Aires,” she finesses the passage rather than delivering it in the gleaming, full belt for which she’s famous.
 It’s understandable that Paige would make vocal adjustments to get through eight performances a week of this killer role onstage, but its hard to imagine why she didn’t give her all for the recording.
-The other featured soloists — Joss Ackland, David Essex, Siobhan McCarthy, and Mark Ryan — are fine, but their roles have been more persuasively recorded by others.
-Another big strike against the album is that it presents only highlights of the score. — M.P.
+The other featured soloists — David Essex as Che, Joss Ackland as Peron, Mark Ryan as Magaldi, Siobhan McCarthy as Peron’s mistress — are fine, but their roles have been more persuasively recorded by others.
+Another big strike against the album is that it presents only highlights of the score; so while it holds some interest as the first recording of the highly successful stage version of Evita that was created from the concept album by director Hal Prince, orchestrator Hershy Kay (working with Lloyd Webber), et al., this album to all intents and purposes has been superseded by the one reviewed immediately below. — M.P.

-Broadway Cast, 2012 (Sony, 2CDs) (1 / 5) Elena Roger was acclaimed for her title role performance in a London revival of Evita, but when she came to Broadway as Eva Peron, many critics and audience members found her singing voice unequal to the assignment, however persuasive she was as an actress.
+Broadway Cast, 2012 (Sony, 2CDs) (1 / 5) Elena Roger did receive some acclaim for her title role performance in the 2006 London revival of Evita, but when she came to Broadway as Eva Peron, many critics and audience members found her singing voice unequal to the assignment — however persuasive she was as an actress, and no matter how “authentic” as a real-life Argentinian.
 Conversely, although former pop star Ricky Martin displayed almost no acting talent as Che, moving through the entire show with the same smirk on his face no matter what was happening in the plot, he sang the role well from a purely musical standpoint.
-So, on the cast recording, Martin’s performance is enjoyable but Roger’s is not.
+So, on the cast recording, Martin’s performance is enjoyable but Roger’s is not; one of her most unfortunate moments is the section of “Buenos Aires” that begins with the lyrics “And, if ever I go too far,” sung with wispy, breathy tone that makes even Elaine Paige’s recording preferable.
 Broadway stalwart Michael Cerveris is excellent as Peron, while Max von Essen and Rachel Potter respectively make the most of the small roles of Magaldi and Peron’s young mistress.
-The cast album has other pluses, but unfortunately, any recording of this score with a performer whose singing is so unpleasant in so much of Evita’s music is ultimately not worthwhile — M.P.
+The cast album has other pluses, but any recording of this score with a singer whose sound is so wanting in so much of Evita’s music will be judged by many listeners as not worthwhile — M.P.